dat-ecosystem-archive/docs/hyperdrive.md

 This however isn't always possible if we use a signed merkle tree since the roots are changing.
 In general it also useful to be able to communicate that you have some hashes already without disclosing all the blocks you have.

-To communicate which hashes we have just have to communicate two things.
-Which uncles we have and weather or not we any parent node that can verify the tree.
+To communicate which hashes we have just have to communicate two things: which uncles we have and whether or not we have any parent node that can verify the tree.

-Looking at the above tree that means we want to fetch block `0` we need to communicate wheather of not we already have the uncles `(2, 5)` and the following parent `3`.
+Looking at the above tree that means if we want to fetch block `0` we need to communicate whether of not we already have the uncles `(2, 5)` and the parent `3`.
 This information can be compressed into very small bit vector using the following scheme.

 Let the trailing bit donate whether or not the leading bit is a parent and not a uncle.
-Let the previous trailing bits donate donate wheather or not we have the next uncle.
+Let the previous trailing bits denote wheather or not we have the next uncle.

 For example for block `0` the following bit vector `1011` is decoded the following way